The inductive blockwise Alperin weight condition for the Chevalley groups $F_4(q)$: Acknowledgements

 \section{Acknowledgements}

 It is our pleasure to thank the many colleagues whose advice and support made this work possible.
 In particular, we thank (in alphabetical order), Robert Boltje, Cedric Bonnaf{\'e}, Thomas Breuer, Meinolf Geck, Radha Kessar, Markus Linckelmann, Gunter Malle and Britta Sp{\"a}th.
+We are particularly grateful to Gunter Malle and an anonymous referee for their detailed comments and suggestions on a previous version, which lead to a considerable improvement of the exposition.

 The first author was supported by New Zealand Marsden Fund, via award numbers UOA 1323 and UOA 1626.
 The second author also thanks the Hausdorff Institute of Mathematics, Bonn; some of this work was done during his stay in October/November 2018 within the Trimester Program ``Logic and Algorithms in Group Theory''.